vishen/go-chromecast/README.md

 # Chromecast

-Implements a basic number of the google chromecast commands.
+Implements a small number of the google chromecast commands.
 Other than the basic commands, it also allows you to play media files from your computer either individually or in a playlist; the `playlist` command will look at all the files in a folder and play them sorted by numerically.
 It also lets you play a slideshow of images with the `slideshow` command.

-## Media Content Playable
+## Playable Media Content

-Can load a local media file or a file hosted on the internet on your chromecast.
+Can load a local media file or a file hosted on the internet on your chromecast with the following format:

 ```
 Supported Media formats: